periwinkle9/smb-autosplitter/README.md

 ## Supported Emulators
 Currently, the only supported emulators are:
-- FCEUX 2.2.3
+- FCEUX, versions 2.2.3 and 2.3.0
+- Nestopia 1.40
-- Nestopia 1.40.
+- Nestopia UE 1.50.

-Other versions of the above emulators may not work (Nestopia UE in particular is not currently supported).
+Other versions of the above emulators may not work.

 Mesen is not supported due to being banned for submission to the SRC leaderboards.